gpestana/gpestana.github.io/_meta/hugo-gen/content/post/everyone-is-naked.md

 draft: false
 ---

-**Abstract** The ethos of the P2P community and the decentralized web is based on a new paradigm where people and communities can interoperate and collaborate without the need for external stewardship.
+The ethos of the P2P community and the decentralized web is based on a new paradigm where people and communities can interoperate and collaborate without the need for external stewardship.
 This new paradigm opens doors for user self-sovereignty, personal data ownership and freedom from central